 Utah has some of the harshest laws against drunk driving.
 Facing a DUI charge in Utah should not be taken lightly.
+While most states require that a person have a blood alcohol concentration of at least .08% to be charged with a DUI, Utah is stricter and will impose DUI charges for driving with a BAC of .05% or more.
 If convicted, you could face jail time, fines, a driver’s license suspension, and more.
 If you or a loved one was charged with a DUI in Salt Lake City or anywhere else in Utah, you need immediate legal representation.
 For almost twenty years, Salt Lake City DUI lawyer Darwin Overson of Overson Law has handled hundreds of DUI cases throughout the state.
 Read on as we discuss more about DUI sentences in Utah and the possibilities of appealing your case.

 Your hearing with the Utah Department of Public Safety’s Driver’s License Division is a chance for you to make a case for why you should be able to keep your license.
 An attorney can help you during this hearing by challenging evidence used against you and helping you make a case for why you should be able to keep your license.
+Generally, a suspension of your driver’s license will become effective 45 days after your arrest.
 Whether or not your license is suspended—and if it is, how long the driver’s license suspension will last—are determined by a few factors.

 Previous DUI Convictions